 The visual nature of a photograph can inspire us to write creatively and inspirationally.
 If we combine the power of the photograph with mentor titles from popular young adult literature, we may just awaken the inner voices of our writers.

 Photographs are a bridge to relevant learning…in so many ways.

-Regardless of whether you choose to use Getty Unshuttered with students or incorporate your own photography-based lessons as inspiration for learning, students will not be disappointed.
+Regardless of what photography-based lessons you choose as inspiration for learning, students will not be disappointed.
 They can use it to tell their stories, to discover their passions, and to stay connected.